 Similar to the rest of the medical field, dentists possess a diversity of skill sets based on the type of their training, education, and passion for patient care.
 To become an above-average dentist and provide patients with healthy, beautiful, long-lasting smiles, Dr. Margaret Radziszewski studied under the world’s pioneers in dentistry.
 She graduated from the prestigious Dawson Academy, the most respected and honored advanced dental training institution.
 She is among the 10% of dentists in the U.S. who possess this training.

 The philosophy behind Functional Dentistry is to teach dentists how to become physicians of the entire masticatory system and to understand every structural part of it (the jaw joint-TMJ, muscles, and teeth).
 Looking beyond teeth enables Dr. Radziszewski to provide STABILITY by detecting signs of dental damage before we have symptoms.
-Finding the root cause and preventing dental pain, tooth wear, and tooth damage before they become permanent is the key to the creation of long-lasting smiles.
+Finding the root cause and preventing dental pain, tooth wear, and tooth damage before they become permanent is the key to creating long-lasting smiles.

 Complete Dentistry has allowed Dr. Radziszewski to help patients regain their optimum health.
 She has created thousands of successful cases and healthy, comfortable, and beautiful smiles.